Tag Archive for: Wealth transfer

 If it feels like estate planning is complicated, that’s because it is.
 You know you want to do right by your remaining loved ones, which means making a purposeful and tax-efficient plan.

-The first step is to collaborate with professionals like us at Legacy Wealth.
+The first step is to collaborate with professionals like us at Legacy Wealth Advisors.
 We’re here to create a holistic financial plan by working with you and with estate planning professionals to help ensure the peaceful transfer of assets to your heirs after your passing.

 Disclaimer: Advisory services are offered through Legacy Wealth Advisors, LLC dba Legacy Wealth Advisors, an Investment Advisor in the State of Michigan.